Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

 Publication
 ======
-Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis
+**Z. Yu**, H. Ren, C. Pan, G. Zhou, B. Wang, M. Dong, J. Wang "Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis," in IEEE Transactions on Communications, doi: 10.1109/TCOMM.2023.3332856.
-<br>Doi:10.1109/TCOMM.2023.3332856

 Feeling fortunate to be accepted by IEEE TCOM.
-While this may not be a role that completely fulfills me, I believe I've dedicated my utmost effort.
 Hopefully, you find it intriguing to some extent!

 Service
 ======